Javidroid/DIU/README.md

 >>> Logotipo:
 ![LogoRestaurant4U](img/logo.png)

-El logotipo realmente es una imagen cogida de internet

 ![Método UX](img/landing-page.png)  3.b Landing Page
 ----

 >>> ![LandingPage](P3/LandingPage.png)

-We opted for a very simplistic design, with an image of appetizing spanish dishes as a background.
+>>> We opted for a very simplistic design, with an image of appetizing spanish dishes as a background.
 In the middle stripe we got the logo for brand recognition, a simple enticing slogan and a clear way to access the website.

 ![Método UX](img/guidelines.png) 3.c Guidelines
 ----